-For a variety of reasons, plenty of Americans need to file an extension each year.
-Yes it’s true, when you file a tax extension you get an additional 6 months to file your tax return; however, in the rush of filing taxes late, many of those same people miss valuable tax deductions which can reduce their taxable income.
+For a variety of reasons, many Americans need to file an extension each year.
+But many still misunderstand what a tax extension really means.
+Yes, it’s true when you file a tax extension you get an additional 6 months to file your tax return; however, in the rush of filing taxes late, many of those same people may miss valuable tax deductions which can reduce their taxable income.

 Don’t let your tax extension cost you more.
 Take a look at some of the most commonly missed tax deductions by extension filers.